-To be eligible for lump sum compensation under section 66 of the 1987 Act a worker must have sustained an injury, as defined in section 4 of the 1998 Act that resulted in permanent impairment greater than 10% - refer section 66 (1) of the 1987 Act.
+For claims made on or after 19 June 2012, to be eligible for lump sum compensation under section 66 of the 1987 Act a worker must have sustained an injury, as defined in section 4 of the 1998 Act that resulted in permanent impairment greater than 10% - refer section 66 (1) of the 1987 Act.
 From 19 June 2012, only one claim can be made under the 1987 Act for permanent impairment compensation that results from an injury - refer section 66 (1A) of the 1987 Act - and there can be only one medical assessment of degree of permanent impairment in the Workers Compensation Commission for the purposes of a claim for permanent impairment compensation, commutation or work injury damages claim - refer section 322A of the 1998 Act.